magicznyleszek/mad-skeleton/src/styles/readme.md

 ### Modules

 These can be either structure- and layout-related selectors that do one, generic thing extremely well -- or a context-specific selectors for distinct components of an interface.
-Can be naturally mixed with each other, as long as it makes sense of course.
+Can be naturally mixed with each other -- as long as it makes sense of course.